-The council’s charge is to learn about, advocate for, and support the ongoing work of McLean’s Center of Excellence in Women’s Mental Health, whose mission is to innovate and improve mental health care for all women and girls throughout their life span.
+The council’s charge is to learn about, advocate for, and support the ongoing work of McLean’s Division of Women’s Mental Health, whose mission is to innovate and improve mental health care for all women and girls throughout their life span.

 Council members have the opportunity to learn about the unique factors involved in women’s mental health and McLean’s pioneering role in this field through a wide range of activities and initiatives.

 Armed with up-to-date research and treatment information, council members advocate for women’s mental health by engaging around this topic with others in their spheres of influence.
 As advocates, members often speak openly about mental illness, thereby helping to spread awareness and reduce the stigma of a psychiatric diagnosis.